helabenkhalfallah/treasure-map-game/README.md

 - Mountain are colored with yellow.
 - Treasure are colored with green.
 - Adventurers are colored with blue.
+- Clicking to "download" button, will download the output as a txt file.

 The application consists of:
 - a frontend to display and download the movements and collections of treasures made by adventurers.